brainglobe/bg-brainrender-gui/README.md

 - [x] add brain regions window: options for color and alpha
 - [x] add cells, from file -> options for color and alpha
 - [ ] more extensive tests.
-- [ ] BUG: pip install followed by command line results in structures tree icons not loading:
+- [x] BUG: pip install followed by command line results in structures tree icons not loading:
-> WARNING: Cannot open file '/Users/federicoclaudi/miniconda3/lib/python3.7/site-packages/brainrender_gui/icons/down_dark.svg', because: No such file or directory
+- [ ] more extensive docs

  bg-brainrender-gui
 `bg-brainrender-gui` is a `pyqt5` based GUI built around [`brainrender`](https://github.com/BrancoLab/BrainRender).